craigprotzel/Mashups/11_Running_Wild_with_Git_and_Heroku/Heroku_Node_Deploy/README.md

 --------------------------------

 #### Step 0 - The App
 * Create a Node-Express App that runs locally on your machine.
-If you don't have one, you can use this [example app](https://github.com/craigprotzel/Mashups/tree/master/09_Back_To_The_Server/express_03_with_public_folder)
+(If you don't have an app, see any of the examples in the "Back_To_The_Server" folder.)
 * Make sure your application runs locally without any errors.
 Check all the routes, check all the clicks, check all the console statements.
 If there are issues locally, there will be issues when your application tries to run on Heroku.

 #### Step 1 - The App Config